Akshay-Gk/Terraform-setup-Wordpress-securely-in-a-custom-aws-vpc/README.md

 }
 ```

-***Data Resource Creation*** - Data sources allow Terraform to use information defined outside of Terraform
+allow you to write configuration that is flexible and easier to re-use - Data sources allow Terraform to use information defined outside of Terraform
 # #*Data Resource*

 ```